AbdurrahmanOdusanya/TSA-Fleet-Performance-Operations-Analytics/README.md

 ## About

-Built by **Abdurrahman Odusanya** as the capstone project for the **TsAcademy Data Analytics Programme**, with mentorship from **Ezeikel**.
+Built by **Abdurrahman Odusanya** as the capstone project for the [**TsAcademy Data Analytics Programme**](https://x.com/TechSphereAcad), with mentorship from [**Ezeikel**](https://x.com/ezekiel_aleke).

-This project represents the full arc of a real analytics engagement — from raw relational data and unclear questions, through careful modeling and formula logic, to a polished dashboard with clear, defensible business recommendations.
+This project represents the full arc of a real analytics engagement from raw relational data and unclear questions, through careful modeling and formula logic, to a polished dashboard with clear, defensible business recommendations.

 Every decision documented here was made deliberately.
 Every mistake was a learning.